-\stitle{Edge Construction.} We connect two nodes if their cosine similarity exceeds a base threshold $\tau$, and assign a soft weight.
+\stitle{Edge Construction.} We connect two nodes if their cosine similarity exceeds a local threshold $\tau_i$, and assign a soft weight.
 It is formulated as

-where $\sigma$ controls how sharply the weight decreases near the threshold.
-This step converts the continuous embedding space into a discrete graph structure, so relationships that were implicit—such as the hierarchy between “grizzly bear” and “bear”—become explicit and traversable.
+where $\sigma$ controls the decay rate of the edge weight near the threshold.
+This procedure converts the continuous embedding space into a discrete graph, making implicit relationships, such as the hierarchical connection between “grizzly bear” and “bear,” explicit and traversable.